Early life of Marcus Aurelius: Fronto and further education, 136–146

-After taking the toga virilis in 136, Marcus Aurelius probably began his training in oratory.
+After taking the toga virilis in 136, Marcus probably began his training in oratory.
 He had three tutors in Greek, Aninus Macer, Caninius Celer, and Herodes Atticus, and one in Latin, Fronto.
 (Fronto and Atticus, however, probably did not become his tutors until his adoption by Antoninus in 138.)
 The preponderance of Greek tutors indicates the importance of the language to the aristocracy of Rome.
 This was the age of the Second Sophistic, a renaissance in Greek letters.
-Although educated in Rome, in his Meditations, Marcus Aurelius would write his inmost thoughts in Greek.
+Although educated in Rome, in his Meditations, Marcus would write his inmost thoughts in Greek.
 The latter two were the most esteemed orators of the day.
-Marcus Aurelius' tutor in law was Lucius Volusius Maecianus, a knight Antoninus had taken on staff at his adoption by Hadrian, and the director of the public post (praefectus vehiculorum).
-Apollonius was compelled to return from Chalcedon to Rome at the request of Pius, and would continue teaching Marcus Aurelius.
+Marcus' tutor in law was Lucius Volusius Maecianus, a knight Antoninus had taken on staff at his adoption by Hadrian, and the director of the public post (praefectus vehiculorum).
+Apollonius was compelled to return from Chalcedon to Rome at the request of Pius, and would continue teaching Marcus.

 Herodes was controversial: an enormously rich Athenian (probably the richest man in the eastern half of the empire), he was quick to anger, and resented by his fellow-Athenians for his patronizing manner.
 He found oratory easy, and preferred subtle, metaphorical oratory to vigorous attack; "graceful" speech, to use the description of Philostratus, author of Lives of the Sophists.
 Atticus was an inveterate opponent of Stoicism and philosophic pretensions.
 He had once given a tramp calling himself a philosopher money to buy bread for a month, publicly declaiming men posing as philosophers all the while.
 He thought the Stoics' desire for apatheia foolish: they would live a "sluggish, enervated life", he said.
-Marcus Aurelius would become a Stoic.
+Marcus would become a Stoic.
 He would not mention Herodes at all in his Meditations, in spite of the fact that they would come into contact many times over the following decades.